 Since then, his practice has developed through several awarded artist residencies/bursaries, collaborations with other artists and a series of Arts Council Lottery Funded projects.
-These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemical extracting natural pigments to make inks for drawing/printmaking.
+These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemically extracting natural pigments to make inks for drawing/printmaking.

 Curriculum Vitae Dr MICHAEL GEDDIS MVB, BA (Hons), MSc, MSc COMM, C Biol, MRSB, MRCVS | Visual Artist based in Northern Ireland